I Had To Do It: The Student Leader Defying Thailands Royal Taboo - UrduPoint

 By early Thursday, "serious" emergency measures were imposed in Bangkok to put a stop to what the government described as unconstitutional demonstrations.

-As fellow activists were arrested, Rung criticized the emergency measures on a live feed.
+As fellow activists were arrested, Rung criticised the emergency measures on a live feed.

 "The crackdown is illegitimate, because in a democracy, we should be able to rally," she said.